 Using tools to help students understand concepts would be helpful not just for them but for you too.
 You can use these tools to teach math by following the concrete-pictorial-abstract framework.

-Concrete learning happens when a child touches to internalise the basics of concepts.
+Concrete learning happens when a child touches to internalize the basics of concepts.
 Once the basics are set and the child can “see” math, introduce pictures to develop pictorial learning and finally move on to abstract concepts of math.

 4. Help students learn from mistakes

-Follow these principles for effective math learning among your students and overtime, you would be able to build on these and frame your own principles.
+Follow these principles foreffective math learning among your students and over time, you would be able to build on these and frame your own principles.

 Have a few?
 Share them with us, we’d love to hear.